 A corollary to point 3, be sure to verify what spaces — down to the individual room — need access control.
-Access control will be configured and managed separately using security software, so you don’t need to know exactly who needs access to what at this stage.
+Access control and intrusion detection will be configured and managed separately using security software, so you don’t need to know exactly who needs access to what at this stage.
 But you do need to know which spaces should be controlled, down to the room.

 8. Use the Right Digital Tools

 Our final tip in conducting successful site surveys is to use the right digital tools.
-With a collaborative system design platform like System Surveyor, you’ll be able to successfully implement many of the steps listed here, from cloud-based centralized documentation to building systems based on blueprints, floorplans, or Google Earth imagery.
+With a collaborative system design platform like System Surveyor, you’ll be able to successfully implement many of the steps listed here, from cloud-based centralized documentation to building physical security systems based on blueprints, floorplans, or Google Earth imagery.

 Ready to learn more?
 Request a demo today!